-“Hank is a very hungry monster, who never gets full.
+“Hank is a hungry monster who never gets full.
 But Hank isn’t hungry for food.
 He’s hungry for power”.

-The name Hank means ‘home ruler’, which is very apt given that OCD, if left untreated, can indeed rule the whole home.
+Hank's name means ‘home ruler’, which is very apt given that OCD if left untreated, can indeed rule the whole home.

 Hank’s character moves into the heads of vulnerable children, prone to suffer from extreme anxiety, and starts playing his OCD games with them.

 “Trixie loves her job.
 Trixie helps children to magic away bad thoughts”.

 Trixie, the Treat Monster, was created to symbolise how powerful distraction methods can be when treating OCD.

 She, too, loves playing games and likes to win!